finos/common-domain-model/docs/eligible-collateral-representation.md

 #### Defining Collateral Assets:

-`collateralAssetType` allows for multiple expressions of data related to the collateral asset using `AssetType` which has further data attributes as follows:

-- `assetType` - Represents the type of collateral asset with data attributes as enumerations to define:
+`AssetType` - Represents the type of collateral asset with data attributes as enumerations to define:

 - Security
 - Cash
 - Commodity
 - Other Collateral Products

 - `securityType` - Represents the type of security with data attributes to define, as examples: